fraud-intelligence-limited/fil-documentation/src/overview/tokenomics.md

 ## Welcome bonus

-Every new peer that has succesfully registered with FIB, automatically receives a 1000 credits bonus.
+Every new peer that has successfully registered with FIB, automatically receives a 1000 credits bonus.

 ## Premium subscription